 Looking for something to do with the family this weekend?
 Take part in a tradition over 100 years old at the Prospect Park Christmas Bird Count.

-The Christmas Bird Count is part of a nationwide bird census running from December 14 to January 5 which relies on volunteers armed with their binoculars, bird guides, and checklists to help track local bird populations.
-Prospect Park’s Audubon Center hosts the event during three separate sessions this weekend: Saturday, December 15, 12:00pm and 3:00pm; and Sunday, December 16, 3:00pm.
+The Christmas Bird Count is part of a nationwide bird census running from December 14 to January 5 that relies on volunteers armed with binoculars, bird guides, and checklists to help track local bird populations.
+Prospect Park’s Audubon Center hosts the event during three sessions this weekend: Saturday, December 14, 12pm and 3pm; and Sunday, December 15, 3pm.